 The first episode

-When most people think of the television series Family Matters, they recall Steve Urkel, Laura, Eddie, Carl, and Harriet.
+When most people think of the television series FAMILY MATTERS they recall Steve Urkel, Laura, Eddie, Carl, and Harriet.
 Mother Winslow, Richie, Aunt Rachel, Waldo, Myra, Three J, and Maxine also come to mind.
 Many viewers know that Jaimee Foxworth portrayed the youngest daughter, Judy, for a few years but may not be aware that she was not the first person in the role.
 I just watched the pilot episode of Family Matters, where Mother Winslow moves in after her husband dies.
 I was surprised to find that in this first show, there was a different girl portraying Judy.
 Family Matters had a 9-year run.
-First on ABC from September 22, 1989 to May 9, 1997.
-The final season was on CBS from September 19, 1997 to July 17, 1998.
+First on ABC from September 22, 1989, to May 9, 1997.
+The final season was on CBS from September 19, 1997, to July 17, 1998.
 Family Matters is the second-longest-running non-animated sitcom in the United States with a predominantly African-American cast.
-The show is still popular today in syndication and can currently be seen often on the TVOne network.
+The show is still popular today in syndication and can currently be seen often on the TVOne network as well as Hulu and Roku.
 The young lady in the role of Judy in the pilot episode was Valerie Jones, who is never mentioned in reunions or articles about this long-running series.
 Jones and Kelly Shanygne Williams played well off of each other as the Winslow sisters.
 Their sibling rivalry would have made for great entertainment and I wondered why Jones was replaced after the pilot episode.

 The tale of two Judy's

 In 1990, Valerie Jones portrayed a character named Lisa who was a Christmas caroler in the episode titled Deck the Halls, on The Fresh Prince of Bel-Air.
 In 1992 she returned to the sitcom and played the role of a young Hilary Banks in the episode WIll gets committed.
 There is nothing else related to the actress online except images of her wedding to Donna Hay in 2016.
 It looks like Jones has left the world of acting behind her.
+We will never know where her talents might have taken her.
 She will, however, always be remembered as the first Judy Winslow on Family Matters.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.